Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 - Black walnuts are a true tree nut.

-- Compared to regular (English) walnuts, black walnuts contain fewer calories, fewer carbohydrates and fat, and more than 50% higher protein.
+- In comparison to regular (English) walnuts, black walnuts boast fewer calories, carbohydrates and fat, while offering over 50% more protein.

 5) Brazil Nuts

-As their name suggests, they are particularly prevalent in Brazil and countries such as Bolivia, Colombia, and Venezuela.
+True to their name, these nuts are particularly prevalent in Brazil, as well as in neighboring countries like Bolivia, Colombia, and Venezuela.

-The nuts grow on a tree known as Bertholletia excelsa (otherwise known as the Brazil nut tree), which can grow to hundreds of meters in height (11).
+The impressive Bertholletia excelsa, better known as the Brazil nut tree, is where these nuts grow, with the trees soaring to hundreds of meters in height (11).

-Brazil nuts are the biggest out of all nut varieties, and they contain more dietary selenium than any other food (12).
+Brazil nuts are the largest of all nut varieties, and they have a unique nutritional distinction; they contain more dietary selenium than any other food (12).

 Nutritionally, Brazil nuts offer the following nutrients per ounce (28.35-gram) serving (13):